buildingblocs/2020/pre-event/workshop/index.md

 indispensable to modern life are coded in some form of JavaScript.
 <br><br>
-At the end of the course, participants will be able to create a simple <strong>discord bot that tells you the time using nodejs</strong> and learn to host it online for free!
+At the end of the course, participants will be able to create a simple <strong>discord bot that tells you the time using nodejs</strong>
 </details><br><br>

 <br><details>